zpxp/linksv/README.md

 ### Swagger
 To see what endpoints are provided by the backend, run in debug mode and visit the url [http://localhost:5000/swagger/index.html](http://localhost:5000/swagger/index.html).

+## How it works
+Link SV tracks changes to link instances and serializes those changes to chain on `tx.publish()`.
+Data is compressed so large amounts of data can be written while maintaining cheap transaction fees.
+New link locations are automatically recorded in the backend provider so blockchain indexing is not required.

+## Note
+node js users will need to replace the `LinkContext.utxoStore` with a node compatible store.
+It currently defaults to `IndexedDbUtxoStore` which only works in browser contexts.
+You can run an in memory only store by using `MockUtxoStore` instead.